gekitsu/hangboard-log-sheet/README.md

 ## How to Use

-There’s no real magic to it, but here’s how I though this up for me:
+There’s no real magic to it, but here’s how I thought this up for me:
 Print it out (A4 paper only for now, sorry Americans and other people subjected to their paper formats) and fill in some fields.

 * DATE columns: For each line, month and day.
 (I use an abridged ISO-8601 date: mm-dd)